ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 26: February 20, 2017

 36) **tortoise_racing:** Two tortoises named A and B must run a race.
 A starts with an average speed of 720 feet per hour.
 Young B knows she runs faster than A and furthermore has not finished her cabbage.
 When she starts, at last, she can see that A has a 70 feet lead but B speed is 850 feet per hour.
 How long will it take B to catch A?
 More generally: given two speeds v1 (A speed, integer > 0) and v2 (B speed, integer > 0) and a lead g (integer > 0) how long will it take B to catch A?
 The result will be an array [h, mn, s] where h, mn, s is the time needed in hours, minutes and seconds.
 The two speeds and lead will be given.

+### Day 27: February 22, 2017

+37) **disemvowel_trolls:** Trolls are attacking your comment section!.
+A common way to deal with this situation is to remove all of the vowels from the trolls' comments, neutralizing the threat.
+The function that takes a string and return a new string with all vowels removed.
+For example, the string "This website is for losers LOL!" would become "Ths wbst s fr lsrs LL!".